About Bonnie | Connective Parenting

 About Bonnie Harris

 Bonnie Harris, M.S.Ed. is the director of Connective Parenting.
-Bonnie has designed and taught parenting workshops and counseled parents for twenty years.
+Bonnie has designed and taught parenting workshops and counseled parents for twenty five years.
 She received her master's degree in Early Childhood Education from Bank Street College in New York City.

 She founded The Parent Guidance Center in Peterborough, NH in 1990, now The River Center, which is dedicated to parent education and support.
 Her book When Your Kids Push Your Buttons (Warner Books, 2003) led to her appearance on The Today Show, Asia News broadcast from Singapore, ABC broadcast in Australia as well as radio and TV programs across the United States.
 "Buttons" made the NY Post's top ten list of best parenting books and has been published in six additional countries.
 Bonnie teaches her "Buttons" workshops and professional trainings and speaks internationally on a variety of parenting topics as well as across the internet.
 Bonnie is the mother of two grown children and lives with her husband in Peterborough, NH.
 Her second book, Confident Parents, Remarkable Kids: 8 Principles for Raising Kids You'll Love to Live With came out in September, 2008.

-As a teacher of parent education for the past twenty years, who has worked with parents in different parts of the world, Bonnie has learned a lot about what you, the parent, want.
+As a teacher of parent education for the past twenty five years, who has worked with parents in different parts of the world, Bonnie has learned a lot about what you, the parent, want.
 You want to be the best parent you can be, but you get easily frustrated and say and do what you swore you wouldn't.
 You may not want to raise your children the way you were raised, but you're at a loss as to what to do instead.
 You want to teach your children right from wrong, but you know that the old ways don't work for your kids.
 Maybe you have learned that time-outs and punishment don't work, but when impatience or guilt gets the best of you, you fluctuate between empty threats and giving in.
 You are exhausted from daily power struggles and endless arguments and overwhelmed by the effort it takes in the limited time you have.
 You want your children to have the voice you never had, but when they use it, your button gets pushed, because they say and do what you never dared.
 You want desperately to do what is right, to have happy, responsible children, but your methods keep backfiring.

 The Connective Parenting Philosophy gives parents the tools to communicate in a way that feels good—that feels right.
 Simply put, it is a change in perception that allows parents to understand where their children are coming from and what their behavior means instead of simply reacting to it with yelling, threatening, rewarding, or punishing.